snac-cooperative/technical-docs/Specifications/Workflow Engine.md

 data-empty

-It must return true if the submitted data is empty.
+This test returns true if the submitted data is empty.
+There are two likely places to put this test function:

+1) In a thin-API existing only to integrate the workflow with the API

+2) In the API being integrated with the workflow.

 #### There are three workers: